 Remembering that everyone has limitations (disabled or not) helps normalize an otherwise abnormal situation.
 It isn’t about what you can’t do; it’s about recognizing the extent of what you can do.

 …grant me the serenity to accept the things I cannot change,

 And wisdom to know the difference.

-If I spent that time cleaning, writing, or something else, I won’t be able to take care of him at the levels I know I am capable of handling.
+If I spent that time cleaning, writing, or something else, I wouldn’t be able to take care of him at the levels I know I am capable of handling.
 I might get more frustrated with him or myself and exacerbate a situation that could easily be handled otherwise.

 Asking for help goes a long way to bridge the gap between limitations and abilities.

 One of the first things a person is told after getting a diagnosis is to develop a support system.
 It can be parents, partners, close friends, or other loved ones.
 Parenting classes say similar things to all new parents: develop your support system as it will help alleviate the stress of a newborn.

 It isn’t always possible to have an extensive network of support, if one at all, but it is essential to find ways to adapt and fill in the necessary gaps.
 There are plenty of resources available from the local government to parent groups that can help develop a support system.

 I have a hard time asking for help because I am afraid people will think I am taking advantage of them.
 This may not be the case, but my ego gets in the way and prevents me from asking for help frequently.